When did mammoths go extinct?

 The St Paul mammoths lived until 5,600 years ago.
 On Wrangel Island they survived longer, finally dying out 4,000 years ago.

 The scientists carried out further research to predict the harmfulness of the mutations.
-This process included looking at diseases in other species.
+This included looking at diseases in other species.

-Finally, they concluded that the mutations related to balance and coordination, male fertility, diabetes and the ability to smell flowers.
+Finally, they concluded that the mutations affected balance and coordination, male fertility, insulin and the ability to smell flowers.

 Not being able to detect floral fragrances would have interfered with the mammoths’ ability to find food.

 Scientists don’t know how widespread these mutations were.
 The small population size suggests that the mutations were a major problem.